 This unnatural curving of the spine is a deformation caused by disease or damage to the vertebrae.

 Kyphosis is an exaggerated rounding of the upper back, sometimes called a hunchback.
-Most often found in postmenopausal women, when it is referred to as a "dowager's hump," it is also fairly common in adolescent girls.
+Most often found in postmenopausal women, when it is referred to as a "dowager's hump," it is also common in adolescent girls.
 At times, kyphosis is a congenital condition and it may also show up in boys between the ages of 10 and 15 as a manifestation of the hereditary disorder known as Scheuermann's kyphosis.
 Individuals with osteoporosis or who have connective tissue disorders, such as Marfan syndrome, are also at greater risk of developing kyphosis.
 Although patients with kyphosis may suffer back pain, stiffness or fatigue, most people with mild cases have no discernible symptoms.

 Causes of Kyphosis